SFDO-Tooling/Snowfakery/docs/extending.md

 Despite the name, plugins can also include data values rather than functions in either form of plugin.
 Plugins essentially use Python's `getattr` to find attributes, properties, methods or functions in the namespace of the object you return from `custom_functions()`.

-Plugin functions can store persistent information in a Python dictionary called self.context.context_vars().
+Plugin functions can store persistent information in a Python dictionary obtained by calling `self.context.context_vars()`.
 It will always be supplied to your plugin.
 For example, here is a simple plugin that counts:

 ```python
 class PluginThatCounts(SnowfakeryPlugin):